realworldocaml/book/en/02-guided-tour.md

 - : int = 6
 ```

+Following the common OCaml idiom, we use `hd` to refer to the head of
-Note that we had to use the `rec` keyword to allow `sum` to refer to
+the list and `tl` to refer to the tail.
+Note that we had to use the
+`rec` keyword to allow `sum` to refer to itself.
+As you might
-itself.
-And, as you might imagine, the base case and inductive case
-are different arms of the match.
+imagine, the base case and inductive case are different arms of the
+match.

 Logically, you can think of the evaluation of a simple recursive
 function like `sum` almost as if it were a mathematical equation whose